Abhijith14/Digital-Clock/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-_**Note : This project is created in Microsoft Visual Studio Community 2019 Version 16.8.4 with a display scale of 175%.
-So if your's isnt 175%, change your default size to 175% or convert back this project to your recommended size.**_
+_**Note : This project was created in Microsoft Visual Studio Community 2019 Version 16.8.4 with a display scale of 175%.
+So if yours isn't 175%, change your default size to 175% or convert back this project to your recommended size.**_

 ### Installing Setup